Introduction

 Phase 1 vs. the full vision

-The notes and architecture describe much more than Phase 1 delivers — Olga running meetings, tracking the scorecard, guiding people decisions, and making recommendations.
+The full vision describes much more — Olga noticing patterns, preparing meeting briefings, assessing whether priorities are realistic, and guiding people decisions.
 Phase 1 deliberately stops at what can be built, tested, and shipped responsibly: Olga prepares, proposes, surfaces, and captures, but does not decide or recommend.
-Scope & roadmap is the source of truth for what is in Phase 1 today versus deferred to later phases.
+Scope & roadmap is the source of truth for what is in Phase 1 today versus deferred to Phases 2–5.

 Where to go next